harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/yaml-reference-cd-pipeline.md

 ## Schema Overview

-Harness Pipeline YAML lets you model your release process declaratively.
-Each Pipeline entity, component, and setting has a YAML entry.
+Harness pipeline YAML lets you model your release process declaratively.
+Each pipeline entity, component, and setting has a YAML entry.

 ### Entries